 At Annfield Plain Junior School, we aim too prepare pupils for their next stage of education and life.
-Life skills is an essential part of our curriculum.
-It is taught to equip all pupils with the necessary skills to be active and responsible citizens in an ever-changing world.
+Life skills is an essential part of our curriculum; it is taught to equip all pupils with the necessary skills to be active and responsible citizens, in an ever-changing world.

-During the four years with us pupils will be involved in work around current affairs, living in a sustainable world (conservation, pollution, recycling), financial competence and fairtrade.
+During the four years with us, pupils will be involved in work around current affairs, living in a sustainable world (conservation, pollution, recycling), financial competence and fairtrade.
 Our work around sustainability has been recognised with our Bronze Eco-Schools Award.
 All pupils take part in annual enterprise projects and then, as a class, decide how to wisely spend their money.
 Life skills weeks take place termly: staying safe in the autumn term, respect and diversity in the spring term, health and fitness in the summer term.
 This allows all pupils to have a shared focus, each term, on issues which affect their local, national and global communities.

-The world of work and aiming higher are essential parts of our life skills curriculum.
+The world of work and aiming higher are also essential parts of our life skills curriculum.
 Assemblies, projects, visit and visitors are used to engage pupils and inspire them to develop an understanding of the skills, qualities and qualifications they will need for their future world of work.
 In recent years this has included: a range of visitors to talk about their work; links with business such as Derwentside Homes, Marmax, Lanchester Energy, Tesco; visits to Newcastle University; the completion of the “When I Grow Up…” project and publication; as well as an educational trail leaflet around the village.